The following tips are primarily for the spring season, but be aware of them all year round.

 - Even in small amounts, windshield wiper fluid is poisonous.
 If swallowed, it can cause blindness or death to people and pets.
 Use it carefully to avoid spraying it in someone’s face.

 - Chemicals can burn the skin.
-Drain openers, toilet cleaners, rust removers, and oven cleaners can cause such burns.
+Chlorine, drain openers, toilet cleaners, rust removers, and oven cleaners can cause such burns.

 - If these items are swallowed, they can easily get into the lungs.
 Even a small amount can cause breathing problems.
 The liquid coats the inside of the lungs and prevents oxygen from entering the bloodstream.